skpeter/SmartCV-SF6/README.md

 ## Known Issues

-- The app currently is unable to tell from the three different Mii fighter characters (because on the versus screen, they all show up as Mii).
-A solution is being worked on
+- The app sometimes isn't able to read the stage that the match is being played.

 - The app doesn't know how to differentiate handwarmers from actual matches.
-[S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) (the companion app) has a workaround for this at the moment.
+Please instruct your players to use the Restart or Quit options in the menu when being done with handwarmers.
+[S.M.A.R.T.](https://skpeter.github.io/smart-user-guide) (the companion app) may be able to handle some cases where that doesn't happen.

 ## How does it work?